CoT-RVS: Zero-Shot Chain-of-Thought Reasoning Segmentation for Videos: Abstract

 \section{Abstract}

-Reasoning Video Object Segmentation is a challenging task, which generates a mask sequence from an input video and an implicit, complex text query.
-Existing works probe into the problem by finetuning Multimodal Large Language Models (MLLM) for segmentation-based output, while still falling short in difficult cases on videos given temporally-sensitive queries, primarily due to the failure to integrate temporal and spatial information.
-In this paper, we propose \textbf{ThinkVideo}, a novel framework which leverages the zero-shot Chain-of-Thought (CoT) capability of MLLM to address these challenges.
-Specifically, ThinkVideo utilizes the CoT prompts to extract object selectivities associated with particular keyframes, then bridging the reasoning image segmentation model and SAM2 video processor to output mask sequences.
-The ThinkVideo framework is training-free and compatible with closed-source MLLMs, which can be applied to Reasoning Video Instance Segmentation.
-We further extend the framework for online video streams, where the CoT is used to update the object of interest when a better target starts to emerge and becomes visible.
+Reasoning Video Object Segmentation is a challenging task, aiming at generating a mask sequence from an input video given a complex and implicit text query.
+While existing works finetune Multimodal Large Language Models (MLLM) for the task, they still fail in video inputs given complex temporally-sensitive queries, indicating their lack of temporal and spatial integration in complex scenarios.
+In this paper, we propose \textbf{CoT-RVS}, a novel framework employing the zero-shot Chain-of-Thought (CoT) capability of MLLM to address these complex challenges by \textbf{temporal-semantic reasoning}: CoT-RVS analyzes the visible objects within a given frame that possibly match the language query (semantic), and chooses a corresponding keyframe for each object that can be observed effortlessly among all frames (temporal).
+Notably, the CoT-RVS framework is training-free and compatible with closed-source MLLMs, which can be applied to Reasoning Video Instance Segmentation.
+Our framework's training-free feature further allows its extension to process online video streams, where the CoT is used at test time to update the object of interest when a better target starts to emerge and becomes visible.
 We conduct extensive experiments on video object segmentation with explicit and implicit queries.
-The results show that ThinkVideo significantly outperforms previous works in both cases, qualitatively and quantitatively.
-Code will be released at \href{https://github.com/DanielSHKao/ThinkVideo}{github.com/DanielSHKao/ThinkVideo}.
+The results show that CoT-RVS significantly outperforms previous works in both cases, qualitatively and quantitatively.